tristanCB/bigFungus/README.md

 Create products on stripe and link them with the ones in .py script db itegraation? probably will go with alchemy SQL set environment variables
+Look into either using https://github.com/cscortes/htmxflask/blob/master/ACTIVESEARCH/templates/index.html or Ajax with flask to optimize page loading